-Due to COVID-19 impacts, Metrolink ridership projections are based on a moderate growth pattern that has been impacted by the several waves of COVID peaks.
-Metrolink is also analyzing customer survey findings to develop strategies and priorities to regain riders.
-Public health orders will also be a determining factor on when services might begin to return to pre-COVID-19 levels.
+Due to COVID-19 impacts, Metrolink ridership projections are based on a moderate growth pattern.
+During the pandemic, Metrolink also analyzed customer survey findings to develop strategies and priorities to regain riders.
+Since public health orders have been lifted and with more people anticipated to return to work, ridership increases are highly likely.
 Current projections indicate it may take several years to fully recover to previous ridership levels.